A Creative Pilgrimage on the Camino de Santiago

 I have never participated in a group walking tour.
 What if I am too slow, or too fast?

-We have designed the trip so that you will be able to hike at your own pace, with two hiking guides—one at the front and one at the "sweep."
+We have designed the trip so that you will be able to hike at your own pace, with two hiking guides—one in the front and one at the "sweep."
 There will be times when we all walk together as a close group and other opportunities to stop to write or sketch.

 Do I have to walk with the group?